nukopian/DBIx-Squirrel/README.md

 a standard SQL query, which also takes care of ordering the results.

 The `=> sub {$_->Name}` following the SQL query is a single-stage transformation returning the result's `Name` attribute.
-Absent any transformations, a row object would be returned.
+This type of iterator allows access to attribute values using accessors.
+Without the transformation, a row object would be returned to the caller.

-*The intended purpose of a transformation is to change the shape of data, ensuring that only the information required by the caller is returned.
-The caller retains the flexibility to tailor results to their specific requirements, removing the need for the function's author to anticipate and bake-in those requirements.*
+The intended purpose of a transformation is to change the shape of data, ensuring that only the information required by the caller is returned.
+The caller retains the flexibility to tailor results to their specific requirements, removing the need for the function's author to anticipate and bake-in those requirements.

-*The manner in which transformations are declared produces a visibly clear and logical association between them and the SQL query from which results will emanate.*
+The manner in which transformations are declared produces a visibly clear and logical association between them and the SQL query from which results will emanate.

 Next we print out the results, one at a time.
 The `while $artists->next()` postfix while-loop ensures that we do this only while the iterator